RESOURCE FOR HEARING LOSS

 Myths About Hearing Loss.

 Hearing loss is a common yet often misunderstood condition that affects millions of people worldwide.
 Unfortunately, there are many myths and misconceptions surrounding hearing loss that can lead to confusion and stigma.
 These myths can prevent individuals from seeking help or understanding how to support loved ones with hearing loss.
-Join us at our

 Myth: Hearing Loss Only Affects the Elderly